anastasiia-lehenka/calendar-react/README.md

 ###### Note

 Authorization is implemented using Session Storage.
 So to logout you need to close the tab with application in your browser or press _Logout_ button in the top right corner of the page.

+To view application on GitHub Pages you need to allow Insecure content in the settings of your browser.
+This issue is caused by making requests to http.